With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 “The Assignment Department has routinely updated information about train routes running through Signum,” Jericho said aloud which earned a couple of stares from passing agents and a side glance from Francis.

 Cadence presented all this information to Francis in Geminian.
 Jericho then began to lead them through the stretching halls to the department.
-Francis looked tense, scanning the white walls and glass walls with a deepening frown.
+As they traversed, Francis looked tense, scanning the white walls and glass walls with a deepening frown.
 Cadence was clearly concerned, continually sending him looks.

 Don’t think he likes this place much.